 8. Course Promotion Factor.

 Include various SEO tools and promote your course actively even as it is being created.
 You can use anything from LinkedIn and Facebook to Instagram and Twitter.
 Collaborate with influencers, talk to fellow educators, participate in various educational campaigns, and get the word out there.
 It will help people to get inspired and learn more about your course by leaving suggestions and relevant questions.

 Another prominent issue with eLearning courses is avoiding plagiarism even when you have to implement certain scientific references or provide examples.
 It is easy to get trapped in copyright claims and legal disputes.
 “Educators and content developers should not ignore professional editing and formatting with the provision of every source in relevant writing styles like APA and MLA.
 Taking a day to address this issue will save you from weeks of legal trouble” – explains Mary-Ann Rogers, an editing expert at TrustMyPaper.
 Think about checking your content before publishing anything, be it a blog post or any content that you share online.
 It will always pay off!

 Do Not Ignore eLearning Course Design Matters

 The most common mistake of online course developers is starting with something useful and stopping any further development because the course is already running.
 Do not take such an approach because you should always improve your learning outcomes and add valuable information just like any good university professor would.
+You can also create your own professional application.
 Think about how lecturers get ready for their lessons by researching their subjects.
 Any good eLearning solution should work this way, too.
 Think about providing more real-life examples to help your learners see how they can apply gained skills in practice.
 It is also good to use various case studies or model-specific situations where things can be explained better based on recent events or more relevant examples.
 Summing things up, your course should always grow and inspire your audience!